18b9007/code_refactoring/refactoring_01/refactoring_video_01.md

 ```

 Solution: Chain constructors using a general purpose constructor
 <br>The general purpose constructor catches all the football player properties available.
-Then when creating constructors for specific players, this general purpose constructor would be used and 0 values would be passed for properties not relevant to that specific type of player.
+Then when creating constructors for specific players, this general purpose constructor would be used and 0 values would be passed for properties not relevant to other constructors.
 This results in less constructors overall to work with.

 ```Java
 public class FootballPlayer2 {